api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 ### `authorizers`

-(required) - The list of authorizer contract addresses specifying the authorization patterns that the Airnode should use.
+(required) - An object containing authorizer types that list authorizer contract addresses specifying the authorization patterns that the Airnode should use.
 An empty array would allow-all.
 See the [Authorization](../../concepts/authorization.md) doc for more information.

 ### `contracts`